tnichols217/notes/APBiology/1/Notes/4 - Macromolecules.md

 > [!def]
 > **Cis-double bonding**
-> Happens when on a chain of
+> Happens when two Carbons are double bonded and the remaining bonds to these Carbons are on the same side of the molecule.
+>

 ##### Saturated Fats